 All judges sign a confidentiality agreement prior to commencing the judging.
 Judges and organisers are bound by a clear agreement which prevents them from revealing the identity of winners until after the announcement of the award winners, which takes place during the gala evening November 2016.

-The 2016 Learning Technologes Awards judging panel is chaired by Tony Frascina, a learning designer with extensive experience in training, teaching and research, who has collaborated with UN bodies, government organisations, multinationals, banks, universities and others.
-This will be his fourth year as a member of the judging panel and third year as Chair.
+The 2017 Learning Technologes Awards judging panel is chaired by Tony Frascina, a learning designer with extensive experience in training, teaching and research, who has collaborated with UN bodies, government organisations, multinationals, banks, universities and others.
+This will be his sixth year as a member of the judging panel and fourth year as Chair.